Stoyan Koprivlenski

-Stoyan Koprivlenski (born 21 June 1994) is a Bulgarian Muay Thai kickboxer, fighting out of Oostzaan, Netherlands and currently competing in the lightweight division of Glory.
+Stoyan Koprivlenski (born 21 June 1994) is a Bulgarian kickboxer, fighting out of Oostzaan, Netherlands.
+He currently competes in the -70kg divisions of Glory and K-1, where he is the 2024 K-1 World MAX Championship Tournament Final Champion.
 As of December 12, 2021, he is #1 in the official Glory lightweight rankings.

 As of September 2022, Combat Press ranks him as the 10th best lightweight kickboxer in the world.

 Kickboxing career

+GLORY

 Koprivlenski was scheduled to make his Glory debut against Kevin Hessling at Glory 45: Amsterdam on September 30, 2017.
 He lost the fight by unanimous decision.

 Koprivlenski participated in the Glory lightweight contender tournament, held at Glory 49: Rotterdam on December 9, 2017.
 He was scheduled to face Maykol Yurk in the tournament semifinals.
 Koprivlenski beat Yurk by a first-round knockout.
 Advancing to the tournament finals, Koprivlenski faced Tyjani Beztati.
 He won the fight by unanimous decision.

 Koprivlenski was scheduled to face Josh Jauncey at Glory 52: Los Angeles on March 31, 2018.
 He lost the fight by split decision.
 The bout was later nominated as the 2018 "Fight of the Year".

 Koprivlenski was scheduled to face Anil Cabri at Glory 59: Amsterdam on September 29, 2018.
 He won the fight by unanimous decision.

 Koprivlenski was scheduled to fight a rematch with Tyjani Beztati at Glory 62: Rotterdam on December 8, 2018.
 He lost the fight by unanimous decision.

 Koprivlenski was scheduled to face Mohammed Jaraya at Glory 66: Paris on June 22, 2019.
 He beat Jaraya by a third-round technical knockout.

 Koprivlenski was scheduled to face Josh Jauncey for the second time in his career at Glory 73: Shenzhen on December 7, 2019.
 He lost the fight by split decision.

 The COVID-19 pandemic forced Koprivlenski to seek fights outside of Glory, as the organization was unable to consistently hold events..
 He was scheduled to face Cristian Milea at The Spirit of Bulgaria on October 3, 2020.
 He won the fight by unanimous decision.